polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

     * `src/main.ts` bootstraps the controller application by initializing the Polaris runtime with the Kubernetes library, initializing the `@my-org/my-strategies` library, registering the `MyHorizontalElasticityStrategyKind` with the elasticity strategy manager, linking it to the newly generated `MyHorizontalElasticityStrategyController`, and starting the watch on the horizontal elasticity strategies on the orchestrator.
     * `src/app/elasticity/my-horizontal-elasticity-strategy.controller.ts` contains the `MyHorizontalElasticityStrategyController` class that will act as the microcontroller for enacting the elasticity strategy.
     A single instance of this microcontroller class is created to handle all elasticity strategy instances.
-    Note the difference to SLO controllers, where a distinct microcontroller instance is created for each SLO mapping instance.
+    Note the difference to SLO controllers, where a distinct microcontroller instance is created for each SLO Mapping instance.
-    This is because each SLO mapping contains a distinct configuration and the SLO with that specific configuration needs to evaluated periodically.
+    This is because each SLO Mapping contains a distinct configuration and the SLO with that specific configuration needs to evaluated periodically.
     Instead an elasticity strategy is only executed when an elasticity strategy type instance is created or modified and that instance contains all the information needed to execute the strategy.
     * `Dockerfile` for building a container image of the controller
     * `manifests/kubernetes` contains configuration YAML files for setting up and deploying the controller on Kubernetes.